Versión en Español

 Mackenzie Mazen, Team Rubicon, Kristina Miller, Team Rubicon

-This presentation explores the intersectionality of disability and volunteerism, specifically addressing the importance of accessibility within volunteer opportunities and the benefits of inclusion for those serving and those served.
+Explores the intersectionality of disability and volunteerism, specifically addressing the importance of accessibility within volunteer opportunities and the benefits of inclusion for those serving and those served.
 Presenters Kristina Miller and Mackenzie Mazen come from vastly different backgrounds but have one fundamental thing in common - a desire to serve those who need it most.
 For those with disabilities, it can be difficult to find accessible ways to volunteer in a meaningful way.
 With leadership roles at Team Rubicon, a humanitarian organization that serves global communities before, during, and after disasters and crises, Kristina and Mackenzie have helped build a community that celebrates disability.
 Recognizing the strengths that disabled volunteers bring to the table, they've spent years working with volunteers and staff to find effective ways to create an inclusive, accessible environment wherever possible.

 15 min break